JenieX/my-user-js/src/user-js/reload-broken-images/README.md

 This user script tries to reload broken images, which usually happen if the server is over loaded or the user's internet connection is slow.

+It also forces the loading of images with lazy loading, that need to be in the window's visual viewport to normally load.

 ## Installation

 To use this script, you'll need the [Violentmonkey](https://violentmonkey.github.io) extension installed in your browser.
 The script has been tested on both Chrome and Edge with Violentmonkey.